vtex-apps/rich-text/docs/README.md

   </div>
 ```

-Please refer to the [Markdown Documentation](https://www.markdownguide.org/cheat-sheet/) for more info.
+>Refer to the [Markdown Documentation](https://www.markdownguide.org/cheat-sheet/) for more info, but take into account that we do not support Heading IDs.

 ## Configuration